Standing in the card aisle looking for a Mother’s Day card, you freeze. [The same holds true for all holidays and required gift-giving celebrations.]

 The pressure to be fake on Mother’s Day (or other celebratory days) hurts both Mothers and Daughters.

-- Do nothing and you might as well take out a billboard saying “I hate my mother” or “I am a horrible daughter.”
+- Do nothing and you might as well take out a billboard saying “I hate my mother” or better yet “I am a horrible daughter.”

 Wouldn’t it be great if daughters weren’t faced with the impossible choice of honoring their mothers at the expense of honoring themselves?